Skip to content

 One of the best ways to increase your brand’s organic reach is to encourage meaningful engagement.
 The more people interact with a post (commenting, sharing, or tagging others), the more the platform’s algorithm recognizes it as valuable content, expanding its reach.

 But people won’t engage with just any post.
-To spark conversations in line with your unique brand voice:

 • Ask the right questions.
 Instead of generic prompts, tailor your questions to your industry.
 For example, a SaaS company could ask, “What’s one productivity tool you can’t live without?” rather than a broad “How’s your day going?”